DataDog/integrations-core/docs/dev/create_a_tile.md

 ## Open a pull request

 Push up your feature branch and open a pull request that contains your integration tile's asset files (including images) in the [`marketplace`][18] or [`integrations-extras`][number] repository.
-The Marketplace repository does not allow forks.
-For instructions on creating a clone of the repo, see the [Set up section](#set-up-a-directory-and-clone-the-marketplace-repository).
 After you've created your pull request, automatic checks will run to verify that your pull request is in good shape and contains all the required content to be updated.
-`Please note we have stopped using Azure DevOps`

 ## Review process